fbpx

 Content:

-(BBB, C, Ab, H, O, L, VV, M) Generally redemptive, very strong moral worldview with a high emphasis on the importance of the family (including grandparents) and a few positive as well as humorous references to God and His creation, with some humanist, but rebuked, thoughts about the scientific mind and inventions of man being of greatest importance and some borderline occult elements including a reference to mind control classes for the kid spies balanced with a statement that there is no magic, just science; only three obscenities and some scatological humor such as falling into camel dung, vomiting and a machine picks boy’s nose; violence includes fighting between spies, monsters and spies, monsters, and skeletons created by scientist attack children; and, disrespectfulness and disobedience to parents, lying, betrayal, and illegal computer hacking.
+(BBB, C, AB, H, O, L, VV, M) Generally redemptive, very strong moral worldview with a high emphasis on the importance of the family (including grandparents) and a few positive as well as humorous references to God and His creation, with some humanist, but rebuked, thoughts about the scientific mind and inventions of man being of greatest importance and some borderline occult elements including a reference to mind control classes for the kid spies balanced with a statement that there is no magic, just science; only three obscenities and some scatological humor such as falling into camel dung, vomiting and a machine picks boy’s nose; violence includes fighting between spies, monsters and spies, monsters, and skeletons created by scientist attack children; and, disrespectfulness and disobedience to parents, lying, betrayal, and illegal computer hacking.

 More Detail: